-Are you ready to mix it up?
-Summer Jumble Fruit Crumble combines all those bits and pieces of delicious ripe fruit you’ve got lying around into one fabulously easy dessert.
+My mixed fruit crumble combines all those bits and pieces of delicious ripe fruit you’ve got lying around into one fabulously easy summer dessert.

 If your kitchen is anything like ours, I bet you have all the ingredients you need for this luscious crumble already on hand, and that makes it the ideal last minute summer dessert…

-What you’ll need to make this summer fruit crumble ~
+what you’ll need to make a mixed fruit crumble

 - one or two squishy peaches